jammerware/final-react-router/README.md

     - `view-tweet.js`
     - `site-banner.js`
     - `App.js` (if you want to modify it as described in **Task 1** above)
+    - Any Javascript or other files you choose to add to make your activity even more dope.

 You're welcome to change any of the css files to make your activity a more zen place, but you don't have to.